-2150 N 107th Street Suite 205 Seattle, WA 98133 P 206-209-5300 E info@tileroofing.org tileroofing.org For those tiles with an interlock, if the overlapping corner is broken, the under lap portion of the interlock may still be fully functional and continue to properly shed water off the roof if the break is smaller than 3".
+For those tiles with an interlock, if the overlapping corner is broken, the under lap portion of the interlock may still be fully functional and continue to properly shed water off the roof if the break is smaller than three inches.
 The under lock portion of the adjacent tile will carry water even if the cover lock corner is chipped or broken.
-Since the head lap of the installed tile is usually 3", any broken corner exceeding 3" along the interlock should be replaced.
-It is also advisable to replace tiles that have broken under locks.
+Since the head lap of the installed tile is usually three inches, any broken corner exceeding three inches along the interlock should be replaced.
+It is also advisable to replace tiles which have broken under locks.